chuanglun/EBlink/README.md

 ![alt text](https://www.embitz.org/context2.png)

+Project bucket list
+- Flash-breakpoints to increase the number of allowable HW-breakpoints.
+Now we don't use external loaders anymore this is in reach as soon as we have a good ARM instruction emulator.
+- Complete CMIS-DAP, this is for 40% ready and will support V1 and V2(WinUSB) CMSIS-DAP probes
+- Implement SWO and ITM

  ##### When to consider EBlink instead of OpenOCD:
 - if you need live variables for e.g. Embitz (OpenOCD doesn't support live variables)